FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 3 - Serveless Computing with Azure Functions/README.md

 Test the Function App
 --------------------------

 To test our function press the Run button.
-Go back in your Application and save some text (ex: "Hello, World").
+Go back in your WebApp and save some text (ex: "Hello GLobal Azure Bootcamp!").
 The function will automatically get triggered and you should see your message in the logs.

+Now let's get the comment inside our message.
+Copy-Paste the code from the snippet `function_QueueTrigger_final.txt` inside your function.

+The `#r` command are to add references to library we need that are already available in Azure.
+Save your changes.

+Clear the Logs windows by clicking the Clear button, and go back save another comment in the WebApp.
+You should have something similar to that.

 ![Result][Result]